 There is no better feeling than walking into your home after a long day and inhaling your favorite scent.
 Paired with a serene home design, aromatherapy is sure to lift the mood and instantly reduce stress.
 There are plenty of ways to add fragrance to your home.
 My favorite is using essential oil diffusers with scents like lavender or citrus.
 Diffusers disperse natural oils into the air, freshening up a room and reducing feelings of anxiety.

 Plants that Purify

 The right accessories can elevate your design to the next level, and some of my favorite accessories are the natural variety - plants.
-Plants aren't just aesthetically beautiful -- they work hard at cleaning our air of toxins and releasing humidity back into the atmosphere.
+Plants aren't just aesthetically beautiful -- they work hard to clean our air of toxins and release humidity back into the atmosphere.

 Check out my previous blog post to see a list of my favorite air-cleaning plants, and treat your home or office to a health and wellness upgrade.

 Sound as Therapy